What’s the baddest tow vehicle around? Many say the ’11 Chevy 2500HD fits the bill.

 The KMC XD Series Addict black hoop with silver-faced wheels measure 20x9 inches.

 Fabtech incorporated a set of its Dirt Logic shock absorbers all the way around.
-Up front is a set of 2.0s with reservoirs.
+Up front

 While the truck was still drying back at L&G Enterprises, the interior was basically gutted and the seats were delivered to Katzkin Leather Interiors, which took over and transformed our stock, black cloth seats into beautiful, supple leather.
 The new black leather silver piping and bright orange leather inserts are a welcome addition to this fine ride.
 The seats also do a great job of complementing the L&G Enterprises/PPG-painted interior components.
 After getting the seats back, the truck was sent over to the audio kings at Audio Innovations in Glendora, California.
 Once there, Joe Provenzano worked over the stock audio system.
 A complete Pioneer audio system was installed.
 It consists of an AVC-X920BT head unit complete with navigation and video monitor, as well as an iPod/iPhone audio hookup.
 In addition, the factory speakers were replaced with Pioneer 6.5-inch separates in all the doors, and separate tweeters were added up higher on both the A- and B-pillars to capture just the right amount of highs in the music.
 Powering up this monster system is a pair of Pioneer amplifiers whose juice is more than enough to make the pair of 10-inch TS-SW2501S4 subwoofers seriously bump.
 And, of course, capping off the interior enhancements is the requisite window tint expertly installed by H.O.T.
 Motorsports in Santa Ana, California.